geudde/attic-chest/pages/04.season-3/18.meeting-39/03.ode/docs.md

 From the table now retreating,
 &emsp;All around the fire they meet,
-And with wine, the Sons of Eating
+And with wine, the sons of eating
 &emsp;Crown at length their mighty treat:
-Triumphant Plenty’s rosy graces
+Triumphant plenty’s rosy graces
 Sparkle in their jolly faces;
 And mirth and cheerfulness are seen
 In each countenance serene.